instacart/formula/docs/events.md

 This example is dense, but it shows almost every kind of scenario.
 Let's go over it.

-To create a callback, we pass a function that returns a `Transition<State>`.
+To create a listener, we pass a function that returns a `Transition<State>`.
 Formula uses transitions to update internal state and/or perform side-effects to other components.
-Callbacks are scoped to the current state.
-Any time we transition to a new state, evaluate is called again and the callbacks are recreated.
+Listeners are scoped to the current state.
+Any time we transition to a new state, evaluate is called again and the listeners are recreated.

 ```kotlin
 // Updating state